-Make your jobs more inclusive by fighting for better policies.
+Supporting LGBTQ folks in your life goes beyond Pride parties.
 Anna tells Bustle, "Change your workplaces.
 Campaign for gender inclusive bathrooms; campaign for more inclusively-worded policies; put pronouns in your email signatures; don't assume your coworkers' pronouns or partners' pronouns (or number of them) please."
+The

 This is a big one: check your assumptions at the door.
 "Don’t make assumptions that all femme women are straight," Sass, 32, tells Bustle.
 "Don’t make assumptions that queer femme women must be bisexual.
 (Or that it’s a given when they, in fact, are bisexual.)
 Or that they must be into certain types of people/certain types of sex."

 And when queer people assert their identities, believe them first time.
 "When I say ‘I’m a lesbian’ please don’t ask

 ‘Are you sure?
 You don’t look like a lesbian’ or ‘Are you sure you’re not bi?’," Frances, in her 20s, tells Bustle.
 "Please be supportive when people come out to you and respect their labels.
 It takes bravery to come out, and a little support goes a long way."
 9 9.
 Ask About Partners Without Mentioning Gender